fpgasystems/hacc/docs/infrastructure.md

 The USB - JTAG connection allows granted users to interact directly with the FPGA by downloading bitstreams or updating memory content.
 The correct setup and access of a USB - JTAG connection is essential developers using working with [Vivado workflow.](./vocabulary.md#vivado-workflow)

 ### HACC boxes architecture
-The following picture details the architecture of the one of our heterogeneous servers (specifically, hacc-box-01), which is equipped with 2x EPYC Milan CPUs, 4x [Instinct MI210 GPUs,](https://www.amd.com/system/files/documents/amd-instinct-mi210-brochure.pdf) 1x 100 GbE NIC, 2x [Alveo U55C FPGAs,](https://www.xilinx.com/applications/data-center/high-performance-computing/u55c.html) and 2x [Versal VCK5000 Adaptive SoCs](https://www.xilinx.com/products/boards-and-kits/vck5000.html).
+The following picture details the architecture of the one of our heterogeneous servers (specifically, hacc-box-01), which is equipped with 2x EPYC Milan CPUs, 4x [Instinct MI210 GPUs,](https://www.amd.com/system/files/documents/amd-instinct-mi210-brochure.pdf) 1x 100 GbE NIC, 2x [Alveo U55C FPGAs,](https://www.xilinx.com/applications/data-center/high-performance-computing/u55c.html) and 2x [Versal VCK5000 Adaptive SoCs](https://www.xilinx.com/products/boards-and-kits/vck5000.html). **The diagram can be used as a reference for the configuration of other HACC boxes.**

 ![Server architecture of hacc-box-01.
 This diagram is for illustrative purposes and may be subject to change.](../imgs/hacc-boxes.png "Server architecture of hacc-box-01.
 This diagram is for illustrative purposes and may be subject to change.")
 *Server architecture of hacc-box-01.
 This diagram is for illustrative purposes and may be subject to change.*